- Physics for everyone

 ATLAS records the results of proton-proton collisions produced by the LHC.
 In the process, conditions similar to those in the extremely early, hot and dense universe shortly after the Big Bang are created.
 From that, the researchers gain insights about the fundamental building blocks of matter as well as their interactions.
 They are looking for new phenomena, such as the existence of higher dimensions of space and time and the origin of the dark matter that holds our universe together.

 The MPP was and is involved with the development of instruments essential to the ATLAS detector – the inner detector, the calorimeters, and the muon chambers – as well as the setup of the computing system.
-Technical upgrades are scheduled to be completed by 2025.
+A major technical upgrade is scheduled to start from 2026.
 The goal is to increase the number of proton collisions in order to obtain more data.
 MPP scientists and technicians are working to make ATLAS fit for the coming surge of new data.

 The history of the truly big experiment began on October 1, 1992, when close to 90 research instituitions signed a common letter of intent to build a detector for proton-proton collisions.
 The Max Planck Institute for Physics was one these, its scientists contributed to the devolopment of major ATLAS components.